bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 positioning of the dropdown trigger button.
 In these cases you may need to wrap your dropdown inside another element.

+## Dropdown color variants
+The dropdown trigger buttons can have one of the standard Bootstrap contextual variants applied by setting the prop `variant` to `success`, `primary`, `info`, `danger`, `link` etc.

+See the [Variant Reference](/docs/reference/color-variants) for a list of supported contextual variants.

+You can also apply abritrary classes to the toggle button via the `toggle-class` prop.
+This prop accepts either a string or array of strings.

 ## Split button support
 Create a split dropdown button, where the left button provides standard `click` event support, while the right hand side is the dropdown menu toggle button.